Skip to main content

 • The navigation menu is collapsible and intuitive.

-• Maps open directly in the native map application (Google Maps/Apple Maps).
+• Maps open directly in the native map application (Google Maps / Apple Maps).

 Frequently Asked Questions

-Q: When should I launch my wedding website?
+When should I launch my wedding website?

-A: Ideally, as soon as you send out Save the Dates (6-8 months before).
+Ideally, as soon as you send out Save the Dates (6–8 months before).
 The gallery feature can be added later as photos become available.

-A: Yes, most modern platforms allow you to link external registries (like Zola or Amazon) directly in your navigation menu.
+Yes, most modern platforms allow you to link external registries (like Zola or Amazon) directly in your navigation menu.

-Q: How do I get guests to actually upload photos?
+How do I get guests to actually upload photos?

 Creating a wedding website with a photo gallery transforms a logistical necessity into a lasting keepsake.
 It engages your guests, simplifies photo collection, and ensures that the thousands of dollars you spent on photography are actually seen and appreciated.

 Don't settle for a static page.
 Build a dynamic, visual experience that honors your story.
-Start curating your favorite photos today, choose a platform that puts imagery first, and get ready to share your joy with the world.